enigmatic/node-build-monitor/README.md

 | `url`        | The url to the Jenkins server
 | `username`   | Your Jenkins user name
 | `password`   | Your Jenkins password
 | `job`        | The name of the Jenkins job whose builds are to be shown in single-job mode.
-Takes precedence over `view` if both are given.
+| `jobs`       | The name of the Jenkins job with multiple sub jobs to be shown in single-job mode.
+Takes precedence over `job` if both are given.
 | `view`       | The name of the Jenkins view whose jobs and builds are to be shown in single-view mode.
-Optional.
+Takes precedence over `job(s)` if both are given.
 | `options`    | The request options.
 |              | Refer to [request module](https://github.com/request/request#requestdefaultsoptions) options for possible values
 | `numberOfBuildsPerJob` | Limit the number of builds fetched for each job.
 Optional, defaults to no limitation.